ansonl/ansonl.github.io/_drafts/2021-03-02-ms-teams-deauth-bug.md

 2. Wait N hrs for the refresh token to expire.

 3. Open Teams iOS app. iOS client app will popup webview loading a login page at _https://login.microsoftonline.com/XXX/oauth2/v2.0/**authorize**_.
-  - Before the login webview popup, the iOS client will find that the refresh_token is expired by response from a request to _https://login.microsoftoline.com/XXX/oauth2/v2.0/**token**_.
+  - Before the login webview popup, the iOS client will find that the refresh_token is expired by a response from a request to _https://login.microsoftoline.com/XXX/oauth2/v2.0/**token**_.
   - See [OAuth 2.0](https://oauth.net/2/) for details on the _[Authorization Code](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2#grant-type-authorization-code)_ grant type login flow.

 4. Click **"Cancel"** button in upper-left of the popup webview containing login page.
 The popup webview will dismiss by sliding down off the screen.